wumm-project/wumm-project.github.io/SIM.md

 Here is the external link to the documents to be uploaded in the Participant Register of the Funding & Tender Opportunities Portal:
 <https://eacea.ec.europa.eu/erasmus-plus/funding/knowledge-alliances-2020_en>
+* See "Guidelines" over there, in particular General and Special Conditions
+* Documents to be delivered during the project: <https://eacea.ec.europa.eu/erasmus-plus/beneficiaries-space/knowledge-alliances-2019_en>
+* See also instructions over there.

 ## What do we expect from an industrial partner